Occam Bound on Lowest Complexity of Elements: Introduction.

 \section{Introduction.}

 Many intellectual and computing tasks require guessing the hidden part of the environment from available observations.
 In different fields these tasks have various names, such as Inductive Inference, Extrapolation, Passive Learning, etc. The relevant part of the environment can be represented as an, often huge, string $x{\in}\{0,1\}^*$.
-The known observations restrict it to a set $D\ni x$. $D$ is typically enormous, and many situations allow replacing it with a much more concise theory representing the relevant part of what is known about $x$.
-Yet, such approaches are {\em ad hoc} and secondary: raw observations are anyway their ultimate source.
+The known observations restrict it to a set $D\ni x$.\footnote {$D$ is typically enormous, and a much more concise theory can often represent the relevant part of what is known about $x$.
+Yet, such {\em ad hoc} approaches are secondary: raw observations are anyway their ultimate source.}

 One popular approach to guessing, the ``Occam Razor,'' tells to focus on the simplest members of $D$.
 (In words, attributed to A. Einstein, ``A conjecture should be made as simple as it can be, but no simpler.'')
-Its implementations vary: if two objects are close in simplicity, there may be legitimate disagreements of which is slightly simpler.
+Its implementations vary: if two objects are close in simplicity, there may be legitimate disagreements on which is slightly simpler.
 This ambiguity is reflected in formalization of ``simplicity'' via the Kolmogorov Complexity function $\K(x)$ - the length of the shortest prefix program\footnote {This analysis ignores issues of finding short programs efficiently.
 Limited-space versions of absolute complexity results are usually straightforward.
 Time-limited versions often are not, due to difficulties of inverting one-way functions.
 However the inversion problems have time-optimal algorithms.
 See such discussions in \cite{uh}.} generating $x$: $\K$ is defined only up to an additive constant depending of the programming language.
 This constant is small compared to the usually huge whole bit-length of $x$.
 More mysterious is the justification of this Occam Razor principle.

 A more revealing philosophy is based on the idea of ``Prior''.
 It assumes the guessing of $x\in D$ is done by restricting to $D$ an {\em a priori} probability distribution on $\{0,1\}^*$.
 Again, subjective differences are reflected in ignoring moderate factors: say in asymptotic terms, priors different by a $\theta(1)$ factors are treated as equivalent.
 The less we know about $x$ (before observations restricting $x$ to $D$) the more ``spread'' is the prior, {i.e.} the smaller would be the variety of sets that can be ignored due to their negligible probability.
 This means that distributions truly prior to any knowledge, would be the largest up to $\theta(1)$ factors.
 Among enumerable ({i.e.} generatable as outputs of randomized algorithms) distributions, such largest prior does in fact exist and is $\M(\{x\})=2^{-\K(x)}$.